PrisonTeam/Prison/docs/knownissues_v3.3.x.md

-- TEST: Add nbt support to gui menus.
-Issue with rankup not getting the correct ladder name.
-  - Partially added and is working.
-Expand to other menu options, which will be time consuming.

 - Print warnings if auto features configs prevent any drops.
 Include notice when drops don't occur due to autosell.
   - On server startup... not sure how to best check.